 Ultimately the court found that not only did the Plaintiff waive his right to a wrongful dismissal lawsuit by accepting a severance package, he also waived his right to LTD benefits to which he received no valid consideration for that part of the release.
 The courts found the terms of the contract to be unfair such that they would overturn the release.
 Furthermore, the Plaintiff had not received legal advice and the court commented that the Defendant failed to bring to the Plaintiff’s attention that he would be giving up his right for LTD benefits if he signed the release.
 There was an extreme disadvantage and unfair bargaining power between the parties which the Defendant took deliberate advantage of.

 The lesson here for employers is that if there are any suspicions of unconscionability rising to the legal threshold, your full and final release may not in fact protect your organization from future claims.
 Ensure that you bring such clauses to the attention of dismissed employees.
-If you are an employee, seek legal advice as to what you are signing.
+If you are an employee, seek legal advice from your wrongful dismissal lawyer as to what you are signing.
 Top Toronto employment lawyer, Stacey Ball can help you ensure you are getting a fair package.
 Contact us or call at 416-921-7997 extension 227.